WilsonBillkia/ethereum-node/README.md

 # ethereum-node
 An idempotent ansible script to build an ethereum role on Linux.

-This is just a compilation of the steps published by remy here https://github.com/remyroy/ethstaker/blob/main/merge-goerli-prater.md
+This is just a compilation of the steps published here https://github.com/remyroy/ethstaker/blob/main/merge-goerli-prater.md

 NB This is configured for goerli - for other networks change the flag in the geth.service file in this repo.